simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

   - TODO: fix Z-moves so they bypass protect
 - reverted Ledian + Cincinno crest nerfs (allow for side effects on subsequent hits)
 - added instantmove to boss battles
-- (old) added starter skills for trainer battles (TODO: import over logic for additional trainer skills)
+- (old) added starter skills for trainer battles
 - Darkglare (or whatever Geara's ability will be) not currently implemented
 - TODO: Update Giga pokemon in the Changelog (can paste from previous)
 - TODO: Update signature pokemon in the Changelog